n0-computer/dumbpipe/README.md

 ### The dumbpipe connector

 *Listens* on a tcp interface and port on the local machine.
 In this case on port 3001.
-Forwards all incoming connections to the magic endpoint given in the ticket.
+Forwards all incoming connections to the endpoint given in the ticket.

 ```
 dumbpipe connect-tcp --addr 0.0.0.0:3001 <ticket>